A great resource for anyone looking to purchase a Thruster or talk about how to best use their thruster!

 May 19, 2020

-Designed for use in a Salt water environments, Jet Thruster thru-hull parts are available in high strength Composite.
-Over the years, use of composite material in the boat building industry has increased to aspectacular level.
-Where in the past the industry installed metal thru-hull, the composite parts are a improvement.
-A quick look during a boat show, will show to you many boat builders have changed from metal thru-hull parts into composite equivalents.
-The reason is obvious: Durable, easy to install and 100% corrosion resistant.
-In order to comply with the ISO-9093 and ABYC regulation Holland Marine Parts, manufacturer of Jet Thruster, comes forward with a full composite product line of Jet Nozzles, water inlets and a variety of other parts to connect the very flexible to install Jet Thruster for boats from 25-60 feet.
-Composite Thru-hull parts offer peace om mind for the boat owner.
-After a correct installation, salt water has no effect on the parts.
-Anti-Fouling can be painted directly over the parts.
-During the injection moulding process, UV proof Composite material is reinforced with a certain amount of glas filament.
-The result is an ultra strong, shock and impact resistant material.
-The car industry already discovered
+Designed for use in a salt water environment, Jet Thruster thru-hull parts are now available in high strength Composite.
+Over the years, use of composite material in boat building has increased to a spectacular level.
+Composite replacements for traditionally machined or cast metal parts is a natural evolution given the proliferation of FRP and other more exotic composite hull materials.
+A quick look around a boat show will reveal most boat builders have changed from metal thru-hulls to composite equivalents.
+The reason is obvious: significant durablity, light weight. easy install, and 100% corrosion resistance.
+In order to comply with ISO-9093 and ABYC regulation, Holland Marine Parts, the manufacturer of the Jet Thruster brand of bow thruster systems, comes forward with a full composite product line of Nozzles, water inlets and a variety of other parts to install Jet Thruster for boats from 25-60 feet.
+Composite Thru-hull parts offer peace of mind for the boat owner.
+Salt water has no effects, the parts will last as long as the hull of the boat, and Anti-Fouling can be painted directly over the parts.
+During the injection moulding process, UV proof Composite material is reinforced with a certain amount of glass filament.
+The

 April 11, 2020